VenRaaS/elk/README.md

 }
 ```

-* Query the histogram of hourly api request count with the specified page type (Category)
+* Query the histogram of hourly api request count with the specified page type, i.e. Category

   ```
 POST